axone-protocol/docs/docs/whitepaper/okp4-principles-and-features.md

 ### Decentralized

-The OKP4 network has no trusted parties or single points of failure for any function.
+The OKP4 Network has no trusted parties or single points of failure for any function.
 Many centralized components can intervene in data workflows but are not mandatory.
 As said before, the infrastructure is generic and its thriving Ecosystem will be composed of many centralized & decentralized independent components.
-OKP4 blockchain is decentralized thanks to the Tendermint consensus and many validator nodes that find consensus on the state of the network.
+OKP4 Blockchain is decentralized thanks to the Tendermint consensus and many Validator nodes that find consensus on the state of the Network.
 Its governance is also decentralized through a DAO.
-Eventually, as with every PoS networks and token-based DAOs, its decentralization is dependent on the distribution of the token and the ability of one stakeholder to acquire a "dangerous" stake in the network.
+Eventually, as with every PoS networks and token-based DAOs, its decentralization is dependent on the distribution of the token and the ability of one stakeholder to acquire a "dangerous" stake in the Network.
 Eventually, it all comes down to the value and liquidity of its token on the market.
 The more distributed and expensive to acquire the token is, the more it can be and stay decentralized.

 ### Permissionless

-Anyone can become a validator, delegator, governance participant, consumer, curator or a provider of data, algorithm, storage, or even computational power.
+Anyone can become a Validator, Delegator, Governance Participant, Consumer, Curator, Builder or a Provider of data, algorithm, storage, or even computational power.
 Some Data Spaces may be restricted on the user & provider sides, but the infrastructure will always be open and permissionless, ensuring censorship-resistance at the foundation of the technology stack.

 ### Secure